 Tantamount Studios, one of the largest film production companies in Hollywood, is developing a new movie called "Aftermath."
-You have been hired to develop an advertisement that will be used to announce the movie in several different trade magazines.
+You have been hired to develop a print ad that canalso be used as a splash screen to introduce the movie's Web site.